jaredboice/daniel-san/README.md

 When applying the ADJUST_AMOUNT specialAdjustment for rules with multi-currency data, the following property is useful:

--   `context: EVENT_SOURCE_CONTEXT` _(applies the adjustment in the context of the original rule's currencySymbol), as if you yourself were at the event source spending the native currency_
+-   `context: EVENT_SOURCE_CONTEXT` _(applies the adjustment in the context of the original rule's currencySymbol, as if you yourself were at the event-source spending the native currency as it is defined on the rule)_

 options in the above scenario include: